 Speech Pathology Courses and Classes Overview

 Although bachelor's programs in speech-language pathology exist at some schools, a master's degree is the minimum education requirement, in addition to certification or licensure, for professional speech-language pathologists.
-Applicants to a master's program in speech-language pathology normally have to complete some prerequisite coursework, though possessing a bachelor's degree in the field isn't necessary for admission.

-Both undergraduate and graduate programs in speech-language pathology include courses in language disorders that affect different age groups, voice disorders, swallowing disorders and hearing science.
+Both undergraduate and graduate programs in speech-language pathology include courses in language disorders that affect different age groups, voice disorders and hearing science.
 Students learn to assess patients and treat their disorders using various tools, techniques and technologies.
 Several clinical practica are completed during the course of a speech-language pathology program.
 Some practica may focus on hearing, while others focus on speech and language.

 Overview of Courses

 Child Language Disorders Course

 A child language disorders course may cover all areas of pediatric speech, or may be broken down into specific age groups, such as preschool, school-age and adolescent.
 No matter the specific population, this course covers language disorder assessment tools and principles.
 Students learn about language intervention, phonology, pediatric speech disorders and normal speech development in children.